astral-sh/ty/docs/features/language-server.md

 ty reports type errors and other [diagnostics](./diagnostics.md) directly in your editor.
 Diagnostics are updated as you type.
-You can use the [`diagnosticMode`](../reference/editor-settings.md#diagnosticmode) setting to control if you want to see diagnostics for the current file only or for your entire workspace.
+You can use the [`diagnosticMode`](../reference/editor-settings.md#diagnosticmode) setting to control if you want to see diagnostics for open files only, or for your entire workspace.

 !!! info